rlancer/google-managed-certs-gke/README.md

     demo-gman.collaborizm.com: ACTIVE
 ```

-Next visit https://demo-gman.collaborizm.com in your browser and you should see your GKE app running with a Google managed cert
+Next visit [https://demo-gman.collaborizm.com](https://demo-gman.collaborizm.com) in your browser and you should see your GKE app running with a Google managed cert.

 ![successful](screenshots/success.png)